vue-a11y/vue-focus-loop/README.md

 # [@vue-a11y/focus-loop](https://focus-loop.vue-a11y.com)

+---
+🔥 HEADS UP!
+You are in the Vue 3 compatible branch, [check the branch for Vue 2 support](https://github.com/vue-a11y/vue-focus-loop/).

+---

+## Introduction

 Vue 3 component that helps you to to trap focus in an element.

----

 When developing accessible components, in certain behaviors it is important to trap focus on the element.